 I also have a Green Star Juicer ($465).
 It’s the one on the right in the first picture.
 It is an excellent juicer, but it is bigger, slower and has more parts to clean, so it’s currently living in the attic until my Champion dies.

 If you want to extract the maximum amount of juice humanly possible, you can use a Champion Juicer to grind your produce into a pulp, and then press the juice out with the Peoples Juice Press ($399).
 This two step process takes longer, but will give you about 50% more juice than a Champion or a Green Star/Green Life juicer, and even outperforms the $2,400 Norwalk juicer, extracting 2 oz more juice per pound of carrots, and producing juice with the highest enzyme activity, while saving you $1,700 bucks.
 I recommend putting that extra cash toward a Berkey Water Filter, a Vitamix Blender, and lots of organic fruits and veggies.

 Let’s compare two of the most popular lower priced juicers…

 My Dad has a Breville Juice Fountain Plus ($150).
 He started out with the $450 Green Star juicer (that’s now in my attic), but it took too long to clean.
-So he replaced it with a Champion, which he really liked and used for many years.
+So he replaced it with a Champion, which he liked and used for a few years.
 Then for some reason he bought a Breville and decided he liked it better than the Champion because it was even easier to clean.
 He’s a casual juicer and clearly clean-up time is what he values most.
 I’ve used the Breville and I like it too.
 It’s fast, easy to use and definitely easy to clean.
 It has a two speed motor and a large 3″ feeding tube, which is great, but it only comes with a 1 year warranty.
 That’s a bit disappointing.